-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate The Dispatch Right-Center biased based on story selection and editorial positions that moderately favor the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

-Founded in early 2020 by Steven Hayes (Weekly Standard) and Jonah Goldberg (National Review), The Dispatch is a news and opinion newsletter, podcast and website reporting from a conservative perspective.
-According to their about page “We are a digital media company providing engaged citizens with fact-based reporting and commentary on politics, policy and culture—informed by conservative principles.
+Founded in early 2020 by Steven Hayes (Weekly Standard) and Jonah Goldberg (National Review), The Dispatch is a news and opinion newsletter, podcast, and website reporting from a conservative perspective.
+According to their about page, “We are a digital media company providing engaged citizens with fact-based reporting and commentary on politics, policy, and culture—informed by conservative principles.
 We deliver that work in newsletters, articles, and podcasts.”
 Steven Hayes serves as CEO and editor, while Jonah Goldberg serves as Editor-in-Chief.

 Funded by / Ownership

-The Dispatch website does not clearly state ownership, however it is assumed that Hayes and Goldberg as co-founders, are the owners.
+The Dispatch website does not clearly state ownership; however, it is assumed that Hayes and Goldberg, as co-founders are the owners.
 Revenue is derived through subscriptions via Substack.

 Analysis / Bias

-Editorially, story selection often favors the more centrist right with stories moderately negative toward Democrats such as this Why Is the Democratic Party Even Having Another Debate?, while at the same time not always reporting favorably on President Trump such as this: Trump Has a Chance to Unite Americans on Coronavirus.
-A quote from the article reads “It appears finally to have been enough for Donald Trump.
+Editorially, story selection often favors the more centrist right with stories moderately negative toward Democrats, such as this Why Is the Democratic Party Even Having Another Debate?, while at the same time not consistently reporting favorably on former President Trump, such as this: Trump Has a Chance to Unite Americans on Coronavirus.
+A quote from the article reads, “It appears finally to have been enough for Donald Trump.
 The president, who in recent weeks has frequently downplayed the severity of the coronavirus, addressed the nation about the crisis Wednesday night.”

 Failed Fact Checks